 On November 7, 2019, NCM LLC redeemed the entire \$400.0 million aggregate principal amount of NCM LLC's existing Notes due 2022.
-The redemption price for the Notes due 2022 was 101.000% of the principal amount thereof plus accrued and unpaid interest thereon, to but not including the redemption date.
+The redemption price for the Notes due 2022 was 101.0% of the principal amount thereof plus accrued and unpaid interest thereon, to but not including the redemption date.

-In June 2018, we entered into a credit agreement to replace NCM LLC's previous senior secured credit facility.
-Consistent with the structure of the previous facility, the new credit agreement consists of a term loan facility and a revolving credit facility for \$270.0 million and \$175.0 million, respectively.
-The new agreement extended the maturity dates by 5.5 years to June 20, 2025 for the term loan facility and 3.5 years to June 20, 2023 for the revolving credit facility.
-The interest rate under the term loan facility is either the LIBOR index plus 3.00% or the base rate plus 2.00% and the rate under the revolving credit facility is either the LIBOR index plus an applicable margin ranging from 0.75%-1.25%.
+In June 2018, we entered into the Credit Agreement to replace NCM LLC's previous senior secured credit facility.
+Consistent with the structure of the previous facility, the Credit Agreement consists of a term loan facility and a revolving credit facility for \$270.0 million and \$175.0 million, respectively.
+The Credit Agreement extended the maturity dates by 5.5 years to June 20, 2025 for the term loan facility and 3.5 years to June 20, 2023 for the revolving credit facility.
+The interest rate under the term loan facility is either the LIBOR index plus 3.00% or the base rate plus 2.00% and the rate under the revolving credit facility is either the LIBOR index plus an applicable margin ranging from 1.75%-2.25% or the base rate plus an applicable margin ranging from 0.75%-1.25%.
 The applicable margin for the revolving credit facility is determined quarterly and is subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC.
-As of December 31, 2020, NCM LLC's senior secured credit facility consisted of a \$175.0 million revolving credit facility and a \$266.6 million term loan, following NCM LLC's required principal amortization payments of \$6.7 million which reduced the outstanding balance to \$263.3 million from \$270.0 million.
+As of December 30, 2021, NCM LLC's senior secured credit facility consisted of a \$175.0 million revolving credit facility, a \$261.2 million term loan (first tranche) and a \$48.0 million term loan (second tranche).